Hilary St George Saunders

-Hilary Aidan Saint George Saunders MC (14 January 1898 – 16 December 1951) was a British author, born in Clifton near Bristol.
+Hilary Aidan Saint George Saunders CBE MC (14 January 1898 – 16 December 1951) was a British author, born in Clifton near Bristol.

 Early life

 He was the son of G.W.
 St George Saunders of Brighton and was educated at Windlesham House School, Downside School and Balliol College, Oxford.

 First World War

 During World War I he commissioned into the Welsh Guards, and served with 1st battalion on the Western Front.
 He was awarded the Military Cross for an action on 6 November 1918 near Bavay in northern France.
 His citation read:

 Postwar career

 Saunders went by several noms-de-plume: Francis Beeding (writing in tandem with John Palmer), "Barum Browne" (with Geoffrey Dennis), "Cornelius Cofyn" (with John deVere Loder), "David Pilgrim" (with John Palmer), and "John Somers" (with John Palmer).
 A chronicler of World War II and biographer of Robert Baden-Powell, Saunders was a recorder on Admiral Mountbatten's staff during World War II.
-Saunders was Librarian of the House of Commons Library from 1946–1950, when he retired because of ill health.
+Saunders was Librarian of the House of Commons Library from 1946 to 1950, when he retired because of ill health.

 Saunders became known during World War II for his books and pamphlets, The Battle of Britain, Bomber Command, Coastal Command, etc., which he wrote officially and anonymously for the Government, and subsequently for The Red Beret and The Green Beret.
 A wartime visit to America for the Ministry of Information was the subject of his Pioneers!
 O Pioneers!
 The Sleeping Bacchus is his scarce first and only novel, the story of an art robbery.
 Saunders was also a postwar commentator on the scouting movements during World War II, chronicled in The Left Handshake, written in 1948.